 Kimmerer’s ancestral language, Potawatomi, has grammatical animacy.
 In general, this is not a rare linguistic concept; various forms of grammatical animacy may be found in Spanish, Japanese, Arabic, and many others.
 However, Potawatomi is an exceptionally animacy-rich language that has a lot of wisdom to offer us.

 Disclaimer: I am only fluent in English and am largely relying on secondhand resources to understand linguistic concepts.
 If I have misrepresented any of the languages below, please let me know and I will gladly incorporate corrections.

-- Japanese does not mark nouns for animacy, but its existential verbs are different for nouns that are considered alive or not alive.
+- Japanese does not mark nouns for animacy, but uses different existential verbs for nouns that are considered alive or not alive.
 When saying “there are birds here”, you would use the same animate verb いる as to say “my friends are here”, and a different, inanimate verb ある to say “there are tables here” or “there are pencils here”.

 - Some languages have hierarchies of animacy, where certain noun classes are considered “more animate” or differently animate than other animate nouns.

 For some weird reason, this kind of distinction is called noun gender.
 It’s probably because Romance languages have “masculine” and “feminine” nouns which may or may not have any actual gendered associations.
-But in most languages, “noun gender” can simply be thought of as “broad classes of nouns with different grammatical implications”.
+But in most languages, “noun gender” can simply be thought of as “large categories of nouns with different grammatical markers”.

 Animate nouns in Potawatomi